mmazzarolo/tangerine-monorepo/README.md

 # 🍊 Tangerine monorepo

-A _"fast"_ TypeScript-based Node.js setup powered by esbuild.
+A _"fast"_ TypeScript-based Node.js monorepo setup powered by esbuild.
+Feel free to use it as a template/boilerplate for your own monorepos.

 ## Features